Tightness of Liouville first passage percolation for $\gamma \in (0,2)$: Introduction and main statement

 We consider a smoothed Gaussian field

-for $\delta \in (0,1)$, where $p_t(x-y) := \frac{1}{2\pi t}e^{-\frac{|x-y|^2}{2t}}$ and $W$ is a space-time white noise.
-This approximation is natural since it can be uniformly compared on a compact domain with a Gaussian free field mollified by the heat kernel defined on a slightly larger domain, and presents some nice invariance and scaling properties on the full plane.
+for $x\in\R^2$ and $\delta \in (0,1)$, where $p_t(x-y) := \frac{1}{2\pi t}e^{-\frac{|x-y|^2}{2t}}$ and $W$ is a space-time white noise.
+This approximation is natural since it can be uniformly compared on a compact domain with a Gaussian free field $h$ mollified by the heat kernel defined on a slightly larger domain, viz. $\phi_{\sqrt{t}}$ and $p_{t/2} * h$ (where $*$ denotes the convolution operator) are comparable.
+Furthermore, this approximation provides some nice invariance and scaling properties on the full plane.